Reviews You Can Rely On

 Credit: Trish Matheny

 The Cuisinart All Foods Roll-Away scored the lowest in wind resistance.
 We grew frustrated at the number of times we had to re-light this model in high winds.
 The Weber Q 1200 comes with a disposable aluminum drip tray insert that you can place in the more permanent drip tray.
-This is nice for aiding with cleanup, but it's not very wind-resistant, so it usually ended up on the ground after flying away in windy conditions.
+This is nice for aiding with cleanup, but it's not very wind-resistant, and in testing, it regularly ended up on the ground after flying away in windy conditions.
 This can be remedied by doing away with this disposable part or just by putting a rock in it.
-Another poor example of wind resistance is the Solaire Everywhere which is meant to be operated with the lid open, allowing the wind to affect the temperature within.
+Another poor example of wind resistance is the Solaire Everywhere, which is meant to be operated with the lid open, allowing the wind to affect the temperature within.

 portable grill - infrared models like the solaire everywhere are meant to be operated...